aercolino/secreta/README.md

 }
 ```

-If you are concerned about the fact that the name of the parameter discloses its contents (you paranoid), at the moment you are out much luck, because there is no way to use another name, as an option.
+If you are concerned about the fact that the name of the parameter discloses its contents (you paranoid), at the moment you are out of much luck, because there is no way to use another name, as an option.
 However, a search and replace in the code, in `secreta-generate` and `secreta-decrypt`, should be successful.

 Notice that the private key is a SecureString, thus [it is encrypted with your default KMS key](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-about.html#sysman-param-defaultkms):